 Our Whole Mamas Pregnancy Program addresses this in depth, and we include sample meal plans to give you plenty of ideas on how to eat well during pregnancy.

 Concern #2: There’s no way I can eat that much protein, fat, and non-starchy vegetables at each meal!

 While the recommendations of the traditional Whole30 program say to avoid/minimize snacking, you may need to ditch this recommendation during your pregnancy.
 This is especially true if you are dealing with morning sickness or are in your 3rd trimester.
 Having smaller meals every three hours may help alleviate some of the nausea you experience.
 Nausea can be triggered by an empty stomach or low blood sugar.
 As your baby grows, you may not have the physical space in your stomach to eat larger meals.
 Do the best you can with the issues that pop up and remember that everything you’re eating is nutrient-dense and healthy for your baby.
 That’s the most important thing!

 In our Whole Mamas Pregnancy Program, we give you meal plans, tips, and tricks designed to help you comfortably modify the Whole30 to account for these exceptions.

 Concern #3: Should I modify the recommended portion sizes in the Whole30 Meal Planning Template?

-Pregnancy is not the time to follow a very low-carbohydrate diet or go heavy on protein.
+Pregnancy is not the time to follow a very low-carbohydrate or low-fat diet.
 You’ll want to add some form of starchy vegetables and/or fruit to most of your meals.
 This will ensure you and your baby receive a wide-variety of nutrients.
 This will also reduce any additional stress on your body as a result of going too low-carb.
 You’ll also want to consider aiming for the higher end of the recommendations for fat (two servings per meal) to make sure you’re consuming enough calories since you’re eliminating calories from grains, legumes and dairy.